marl64/autoMP/README.md

 Q: What is the included snes9x.cfg file for?

 A: The .cfg or configuration file saves the emulator's settings.
-You can skip this step if you want, but I've disabled some obtrusive on-screen text, mapped the spacebar to open the Lua Script Window, and changed the default image size to 1x, which is easily resizable if you'd like.
+You can skip this step if you want, but I've disabled some obtrusive on-screen text, mapped the spacebar to open the Lua Script Window and the M key to toggle sound, and changed the default image size to 1x, which is easily resizable if you'd like.
 The inclusion of this .cfg is mostly for the convenience of the layman who may not be familiar with emulators.

 Q: I don't like how my image turned out.
 Can I prepare an image externally and have that turned into a Lua script?